-While the pending bills vary slightly in their requirements, the law will require employers to include, at a minimum, the following content:
+The law will require employers to include, at a minimum, the following content in their policy:

-a statement that unlawful discrimination or harassment in the workplace will not be tolerated and that the employer will impose discipline on persons who engage in unlawful discrimination or harassment and against supervisory personnel who knowingly allow such behavior to continue;
+a statement that unlawful discrimination or harassment in the workplace will not be tolerated, and that the employer will enforce sanctions against persons who engage in unlawful discrimination or harassment and against supervisory personnel who knowingly allow such behavior to continue;

 a definition of unlawful employment discrimination and harassment;